charleslcso/rfq_dev/README.md

 Let's get started.
 You should follow these steps to get it up and running in your local dev.

 - GitHub clone this project
+- php artisan migrate
+- php artisan db:seed --class=RoleSeeder ▶️ this will seed the Roles table.
+You need this data before you can create new accounts as app/Actions/Fortify/CreateNewUser.php will look up this table

+## Useful commands
 - php artisan make:model Role -m ▶️ this will generate \Database\Migrations\XXXXX_create_roles_table.php
 - php artisan make:seeder RoleSeeder ▶️ this will generate \Database\Seeders\RoleSeeder.php
 - php artisan make:migration add_roles_fields_to_users_table ▶️ this will generate \Database\Migrations\XXXXX_add_roles_to_users_table.php
-- php artisan migrate
-- php artisan db:seed --class=RoleSeeder ▶️ this will seed the Roles table.
-You need this data before you can create new accounts as app/Actions/Fortify/CreateNewUser.php will look up this table